Resonant neutrino self-interactions: Insights from the full shape galaxy power spectrum: Cosmological perturbations

-The RNSI introduces two parameters, $m_\phi$, and $g_\nu$, codified into $\Gamma$.
-These two parameters modulate neutrino free-streaming and self-interaction coupling, leaving distinct signatures on linear and nonlinear scales depending on their combination (see Fig.~\ref{fig:ratio_mps} for a fixed $g_\nu$).
+These two parameters ($m_\phi$, and $g_\nu$) modulate neutrino free-streaming and self-interaction coupling, leaving distinct signatures on linear and nonlinear scales depending on their combination (see Fig.~\ref{fig:ratio_mps} for a fixed $g_\nu$).
 To account for these effects, we modify the Einstein-Boltzmann solver \textsc{CLASS} \cite{class2,class4} by incorporating Eqs.~(\ref{eq:Boltzmann_l0})--(\ref{eq:Boltzmann_l2}).
 We then merge it with \textsc{CLASS-PT} \cite{Chudaykin:2020aoj},\footnote{Recently, Ref.~\cite{Maus:2024sbb} (and references therein) demonstrated that different PT/EFT models and the codes implementing them, such as \textsc{CLASS-PT}, \textsc{FOLPS}, \textsc{PyBird}, \textsc{Velocileptors}, and \textsc{CLASS-OneLoop}, yield consistent results under equivalent settings.} an effective field theory (EFT)-based code that relies on Eulerian Perturbation Theory (Eulerian PT) and Einstein–de Sitter (EdS) kernels to compute the one-loop redshift-space galaxy power spectrum and its multipoles.

 In principle, in the context of the RNSI model, the PT/EFT description should be modified.
 However, for a wide range of mediator masses, specifically $m_\phi \sim 1$-$10^2$ eV, the free-streaming is reached again before the matter-dominated era (see Fig.~1 from \cite{Venzor:2023aka}), as in the standard non-self-interacting neutrino case for realistic neutrino masses.
 Consequently, the changes induced in the gravitational field at horizon crossing only affect the initial shape of the linear power spectrum, without introducing significant contributions to the evolution of perturbations in the nonlinear regime \cite{he2023self, Camarena2023}.
 Moreover, the rate of neutrino self-interactions becomes efficient at high redshifts ($z \gtrsim 4000$) for the specified range of mediator masses, where nonlinear effects are negligible.
 Therefore, the standard PT/EFT implementation is well-suited for describing the late-time evolution of large-scale structures in the presence of self-interacting neutrinos.